 The reality is every site, brand, and business model is different.
 And as a result, the right way to determine the ideal set up for your retargeting efforts is to run a scaled, ongoing incrementality test on various campaign configurations.
 Without that, there is a good chance that clinging to last click isn’t just imperfect, it’s actually hurting your business.

-To learn how to start optimizing for the metrics that matter to your business, download The Incrementality Handbook.
+To learn how to start optimizing for the metrics that matter to your business, download Level-Up Your Measurement Game: The Beginner’s Guide to Incrementality.